spacepy/spacepy/Doc/source/configuration.rst

 leapsec_url
   URL of the leapsecond database used by time conversions.
-  :py:func:`toolbox.update` will download from the URL.
+  :py:func:`~spacepy.toolbox.update` will download from the URL.
   The default should almost always be acceptable.

 ncpus